Flood Advisory issued for Decatur by NWS - News Break

 Flood Advisory issued for Decatur by NWS

-Effective: 2021-07-09 15:04:00 CDT Expires: 2021-07-09 18:15:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
-Most flood deaths occur in vehicles.
-Target Area: Decatur The National Weather Service in Memphis has issued a * Flood Advisory for Northeastern Decatur County in western Tennessee * Until 615 PM CDT. * At 304 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 2.5 and 3.5 inches of rain have fallen. * Some locations that will experience flooding include Parsons, Cozette, Busseltown and Jeannette.
-Additional rainfall amounts of 1 to 3 inches are expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Effective: 2021-07-08 14:21:00 EDT Expires: 2021-07-08 17:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Decatur The National Weather Service in Indianapolis has issued a * Flood Advisory for Decatur County in central Indiana * Until 530 PM EDT. * At 221 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include Greensburg, Adams, Milford, Westport, St. Paul, Millhousen, Sandusky, Letts, Newpoint, Clarksburg and Lake Santee.alerts.weather.gov

 Comments / 0